• Skip to Content

 • Living in Bloomington

 The value of a Kelley Full-Time +Flex MBA is our unmatched rank-to-cost ratio.
-The +Flex option goes even further to enhance your ROI with the opportunity to take online classes in year two, so you can start full-time employment, return to family, or live wherever you choose.
+The +Flex option goes even further to enhance your ROI with the opportunity to take online classes in Year 2, so you can start full-time employment, return to family, or live wherever you choose.

 2025–26 Kelley MBA annual expense budget